symonxdd/avd-launcher/README.md

 <br/><br/>

 ## 🚀 Release Workflow

 AVD Launcher uses a fully automated release pipeline powered by **GitHub Actions** and a helper script.

-To create a new release:
+To create a new release, run the release script:

-### 📦 Step 1: Run the Release Script
-In the project root, run the following npm script:
 ```bash
 npm run release
 ```

 This will:

-1. Prompt you to select the version type (`Patch`, `Minor`, or `Major`).
+1. Prompt to select the version type (`Patch`, `Minor`, or `Major`)
-2. Bump the version in `frontend/package.json`.
+2. Bump the version in `frontend/package.json`
-3. Commit the version bump and create a Git tag.
+3. Commit the version bump and create a Git tag
-4. Push the commit and tag to GitHub.
+4. Push the commit and tag to GitHub

 > ℹ️ The version bump uses a conventional commit message like:
 > `chore: bumped version to v1.2.3`

-### ⚙️ Step 2: GitHub Actions Kicks In
 When a `v*` tag is pushed, the [`release.yml`](.github/workflows/release.yml) GitHub Actions workflow is triggered.

-It automatically:
 - 🔧 Builds native binaries for:
   - Linux (amd64)
   - Windows (.exe)